Jan O. Pedersen: Career

+He topped the Cradley team averages in 1989 and then led the team during the 1990 British League season, following Cradley's loss of Gundersen.
+That season he also won his first Speedway World Pairs Championship riding with Nielsen but it was the 1991 season that became the pinnacle of Pedersen's career.
+He won the ultimate prize of winning the Speedway World Championship in addition to the winning a second World pairs title with Nielsen and Knudsen and a fourth World Cup win.

-His speedway career was brought to a premature end in his testimonial year.
+Still aged only 29 his speedway career was brought to a premature end in his testimonial year.
 Less than a fortnight after Pedersen's 10-year testimonial at Cradley, he crashed in Denmark and suffered a serious back injury and never raced competitively again.
 Since 1993 he has been doing some saloon car racing in Denmark and won a championship in his first season.
 He has also had one year spells as team manager with Oxford and promoter with Cradley when the Cradley team spent the 1996 season riding at Stoke.

 In 1999, he raced in the 25th Anniversary meeting at Denmark's Vojens track.
 A series of competitive races were held involving old and current international stars, including Gary Havelock, Henrik Gustafsson and Jesper B. Monberg.
 Pedersen managed to win every one of his races in his first track return since his career-ending accident in 1992.

 In 2012, he joined the Dudley Heathens Speedway team as their team coach.
 Dudley Heathens has roots with Cradley Heathens who currently ride at Perry Barr Stadium with the Birmingham Brummies.